-It is also useful to list the other constituents you want to reach through documentation.
-Work with your staff to identify whom you want to tell your story to and why.
+Consider the target audiences you have identified.
+Can documentation help you reach why.
 You may want to use documentation to reach potential donors so they will give to your organization in the future.
 Maybe you need to report to the funder of your current project that you spent the grant money well.
 Perhaps you want your public officials to know about your work so that your organization is recognized as a valuable member of the community.
 In addition, you may aim to attract media attention to publicize your programs, court an organization with which you hope to collaborate in the future, or interest teachers in your work so you can develop younger audiences.
 Maybe you also want to show skeptical board members how successful certain types of programming can be.
 All of these are appropriate documentation goals.
 (See Worksheet 9.1, as well as Exhibit 9.1, which shows a filled-in sample of this worksheet.)